Published by Carl Hedinger. Last Updated on May 25, 2022.

 Sean Lilly Wilson is the owner of Fullsteam Brewery in Durham and a person I’ve wanted to meet for a long time.
-Fullsteam was one of the first places we visited in the Bull City and remains at the top of our “where to eat and drink in Durham” list.
+Fullsteam was one of the first places we visited in the Bull City and remains at the top of our guide to breweries in Durham.

 During my first-ever moments sitting in his Tavern, I had no idea about Sean’s part in bringing craft beer to North Carolina, his journey to becoming an entrepreneur, or his battle against kidney disease.